Carnegie Mellon University in Qatar

 Academic Standards

 Carnegie Mellon University in Qatar complies with common University policies unless otherwise noted.
-The curriculum requirements for the Biological Sciences, Business Administration, Computer Science and Computational Biology, and Information Systems majors are set by the respective departments of the Mellon College of Science, Tepper School of Business, the School of Computer Science, and the Dietrich College of Humanities and Social Sciences and the Heinz College of Information Systems and Public Policy on the main campus.
+The curriculum requirements for the Biological Sciences, Business Administration, Computer Science, and Information Systems majors are set by the respective departments of the Mellon College of Science, Tepper School of Business, the School of Computer Science, and the Dietrich College of Humanities and Social Sciences and the Heinz College of Information Systems and Public Policy on the main campus.
 At the university level, the same academic standards, policies, and actions apply to all programs at CMU-Q as at the Pittsburgh campus.

 Graduation Requirements